rokbenko/ai-playground/README.md

 <br>

-## ✍️ My story ✍️
+## 🌱 My story 🌱

 I started this YouTube channel in November 2023.
-At the time, I was working full-time as a developer and also helping people solve issues with the OpenAI API on Stack Overflow on a daily basis.
+At the time, I was working full-time as a developer and also being very active on Stack Overflow.
 I didn’t have much free time, but I still wanted to share my knowledge in video format.
 Using AI voiceover was the only way I could realistically make tutorials without burning out.
-It saved me from filming myself and needing any special equipment.
+It saved me from recording myself and needing any special equipment.

 Some people mention the voiceover in the comments.
 I get it.
 Everyone has different preferences.